sentclose/sentc-docs/docs/src/guide/group.md

 ::::

-If you have your own backend and want to change the rank from the secret token, here is the function to get the input data for the api:
+If you have your own backend and want to change the rank from the secret token, here is the function to get the input data for the api.
+Just call our Api with a put request, the group id and this data from your backend: `https://api.sentc.com/api/v1/group/<the_group_id>/change_rank`

 :::: tabs type:card